Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 tags: ['frontend', 'coding', 'vue']
 ---

-I recently made a [Redux](/using-redux-in-react) post and thought it's make sense to finally make another Vue.js related post and introduce Vuex.
+I recently made a [Redux](/using-redux-in-react) post and thought it was time to finally make another Vue.js post and introduce Vuex.

 Vuex has `Actions`, `Mutations` and `Getters`.

-Actions decide what to do with the state.
+Actions dictate what to do with the state.

 Mutations are what affects the state (they are called by actions).

-Getters return the state to your components.
+Getters return the state.

 ## Table of Contents

 ## Install

-Save `vuex` as a dev dependencies in your project.
+Save `vuex` as a dev dependency in your project.

 ```bash
 npm install vuex --save